 The vision for the Ebury Bridge Estate is to set a new standard in estate regeneration.

-In partnership with Ebury Bridge residents, Westminster City Council is taking forward a scheme that will see around 750 new homes built, with half being affordable.
+In partnership with Ebury Bridge residents, Westminster City Council is taking forward a scheme that will see up to 750 new homes built, with around half being affordable.

 The aim for this neighbourhood is to create physical, social and economic sustainability.

-Westminster City Council is presenting updated designs for the new Ebury Bridge before applying for planning permission in June 2020.
-Click here for details on how to view the plans and provide feedback.
+Westminster City Council recently presented updated designs for the new Ebury Bridge before we apply for planning permission in Summer 2020.
+Click here for more information.

 The council is working to create a vibrant, modern neighbourhood for both the existing community and new residents.
 To do this, we'll: